 Manual Lymphatic Drainage

-Manual lymphatic drainage (MLD) is a specialized therapeutic technique with several key goals aimed at promoting overall health and wellness:
+• Clinical manual lymphatic drainage (MLD) is a specialized therapeutic technique with several key goals aimed at promoting overall health and wellness.
+The Vodder technique is used and is widely considered one of the top clinical MLD techniques. *Brazilian is not clinical MLD and is considered massage.

 • Reducing Edema: alleviate swelling, encouraging lymph fluid circulation, and promotes a more balanced fluid level in the body.